AnuragTiwari2000/M2-EmbSystem/Projects/README.md

 ### HOW
    By using a micro-controller, sensors and few actuators.

-# 3 BLOCK DIAGRAM & COMPONENTS DESCRIPTION
+# 3 BLOCK DIAGRAM AND COMPONENTS DESCRIPTION

 ## 3.1 BLOCK DIAGRAM